SS Vestris: Aftermath

 Lawsuits were brought after the sinking on behalf of 600 claimants totaling $5,000,000.

 Vestris' sinking was covered by Associated Press reporter Lorena Hickok.
 Her story on the event became the first to appear in The New York Times under a woman's byline.

+A pantryman on board, Fred Hanson, “took the only photos of the sinking ship….Hanson used a five-dollar pocket Kodak and took two rolls of pictures which he managed to preserve from water in a pocket of his coat.”